Duration: 1 hour 30 mins. Mostly easy beach walking, some stony tracks, some roads and a few gradients. Very little shade.

 Now clearly no-one is going to pay a shedload of cash for a clifftop mansion simply to allow ordinary folk to walk in front of it and spoil the view, so there’s no way for walkers to follow the coast…it’s back to the road for us.

-Leave Playa Bol Nou and head up the hill behind the beach and within a couple of hundred metres, you have a choice: bear left and follow the (nameless) road behind the clifftop properties down to the nudist beach of Playa L’Esparrello, or turn right over the tram bridge and head for the clothed beach of La Caleta.
+Leave Playa Bol Nou and head up the hill behind the beach and within a couple of hundred metres, you have a choice: bear left and follow the (nameless) road behind the clifftop properties down to the nudist beach of Playa L’Esparrello, or turn right over the railway bridge and head for the clothed beach of La Caleta.

 Playa L’Esparrello isn’t that easy to find; head to the end of the clifftop road, where you’ll see a shiny metal bollard blocking a dirt track; walk past this and down a few steps to find the beach itself.